magento/devdocs/guides/v2.3/frontend-dev-guide/css-topics/using-fonts.md

   - Frontend
 ---

 The Magento application contains a set of built-in fonts, but you can easily include custom fonts.
-This topic describes how to include a locally stored custom font in your Magento {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+This topic describes how to include a locally stored custom font in your Magento [theme](https://glossary.magento.com/theme).

 {:.bs-callout .bs-callout-tip}
 If you are new to Magento theme development, see [Create a theme]({{ page.baseurl }}/frontend-dev-guide/themes/theme-create.html) to get familiar with the basics.